 Yin represents cool, water and the feminine and Yang represents heat, dry, and masculine energy.
 When Yin and Yang are out of balance ill health results.
 TCM interprets ovarian cysts as resulting from a Yin Pathology – there is too much Yin that is not sufficiently controlled by Yang.
 This Yin Pathology creates an overabundance of fluids which start to coagulate in the ovaries.
 This then transforms into Phlegm which further causes dampness – and for the Blood to stagnate.
 This manifests in swollen, bloated cysts.

-As too much Yin is the underlying cause of an ovarian cyst it is important that we boost the amount of Yang energy in the body to dry up the Yin which in turn will encourage the cysts to dissolve.
+Too much Yin is the underlying cause of an ovarian cyst, so it is important that we boost the amount of Yang energy in the body to dry up the Yin which in turn will encourage the cysts to dissolve.
 It works in just the same way as using the heat from a hair dryer dries out wet hair!
-When we seek to treat cysts, our main treatment goal is to add energy to (or in TCM language to Tonify) the Kidneys, to dry up and move Dampness and Phlegm, and to shift any stagnant Blood.
+When we seek to address cysts, our main treatment goal is to add energy to (or in TCM language to Tonify) the Kidneys, to dry up and move Dampness and Phlegm, and to shift any stagnant Blood.